 Kumari et al (15) found that the absence of severe amblyopia was associated with surgical success in horizontal strabismus (R = 5.90; P = 0.002), while Keenan and Willshaw (16) didn't find a significant correlation between amblyopia and postoperative angle.
 In a case series of ET.
 Jung et al (17) observed a relatively high success rate (72.0%) in an XT group with a low prevalence of amblyopia (3%).
 In our series, we found no statistically significant relationship between postoperative outcome and amblyopia in the XT group (P=0.277).
 Similarly, in ET cases, no association was observed between amblyopia and motor outcome (P=0.310).

-Abbasgolu et al. (7) showed that older patients had a lower surgical effect at the time of onset of deviation, this may be explained by the fact that younger patients have smaller eyes and a greater response.
+Abbasgolu et al. (7) showed that older patients had a lower surgical effect at the time of onset of deviation.
+This may be explained by the fact that younger patients have smaller eyes and a greater response.
 Bateman et al. (18) found that, in an ET group, age at the onset of the deviation, age at surgery, and the interval between the onset of the deviation and surgery had no statistically significant correlation with operative outcome.
 However, Paik and Yim (19) found that older age at surgery and a longer interval between strabismus onset and surgery were associated with earlier surgical success in XT.
 One possible explanation is that preoperative deviation is more accurately measured in older children.
 Similarly, we found no statistically significant relationship between postoperative outcome and age at strabismus onset, age at surgery, or time to surgery.

 Kumari et al (15) found in a study of horizontal strabismus cases that the chances of success would decrease with a higher immediate postoperative deviation (P < 0.0001, R= 2.9).
 Srimanan (20) found that postoperative outcome on Day 1 in esotropic patients was significantly correlated with long-term outcome (P=0.005).
 In a study of XT, Roh and Paik (21) also found a significant correlation between immediate postoperative outcome and long-term outcome.
 In our series, the angle of deviation at d1 post-op correlated strongly with long-term motor outcome in both esotropic (R=0.343; P=0.028) and exotropic (R=0.609; P=0.008) cases.